nchez/political-breakdown/readme.md

   - Clicking 'DELETE' or 'ADD' to perform the respective action on the list
 - Go to my profile (user) page and view my watchlist
 - Click on official's name to go to a breakdown page of the candidate
-  - View their total contributions, breakdown of their contributions (i.e. individual vs corporations vs PAC)
+  - View their stock portfolio, stock transactions
   - More information on the candiate (party, wiki link, link to their socials and their website, ...)

 ## WIREFRAMEs (WIP)

+### NOTE: REPLACE 'CONTRIBUTIONS' WITH 'STOCKS' IN THE WIREFRAMES BELOW

 ### WELCOME PAGE
 ![wireframe of welcome page](./Login\ Wireframe.drawio.png)